sagarthecoder/BD_Rainfall/README.md

 ## What action did I take?

-  To predict the price, I had to tackle the problem following the standard data science pipelines.
+  To predict the rainfall, I had to tackle the problem following the standard data science pipelines.
 I cleaned the noisy data,analyze them,visualized them when necessary,performed   feature engineering and checked the performance using different machine learning algorithms.
 The actions were well described and demonstrated in the codes.

 ## Codes